yuqin62/cmu-16824-group-project/README.md

 CLIP model and processor loaded successfully.

+If this is your first time running the script, the model weights will be downloaded automatically into:

+"cmu-16824-group-project/checkpoints/clip/"

 ## ℹ️ Other things good to know:
 We use the following pretrained VLMs from HuggingFace: